 - Are planning to teach grades 6–12 or in the case of Foreign language, grades K-12

-- Would like to get your Type 9 certificate in as few as 10 months
+- Would like to get your PEL in as few as 10 months

 - Want to study at a well-established teaching institution

-Why NLU for a Master's Secondary Education Degree
+Why NLU for a Master's in Secondary Education Degree?

 NLU has a long-standing reputation for its education and teacher training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois' Golden Apple Award winners — one of the most prestigious teacher honors in the state.
 Our instructors bring both academic skills and practical experience to the classroom, and our students are highly qualified — creating a unique depth to NLU's Secondary Education program.

-The Master's in Secondary Education program is organized as a student-centered, standards-driven, progressive experience.
+The M.A.T. in Secondary Education program is organized as a student-centered, standards-driven, progressive experience.
 Small groups of students — no more than 22 — work together throughout their program.
-These groups are made up of prospective teachers of English, Science, Social Studies/History, Mathematics, and Foreign Language, providing students opportunities to think beyond subject boundaries, consider a variety of instructional strategies, and gain experience planning multi-disciplinary units and programs.
+These groups are made up of prospective teachers of Biological Science, English, Physical Sciences, Social Studies/History, Mathematics, and Foreign Language, providing students the opportunities to think beyond subject boundaries, consider a variety of instructional strategies, and gain experience planning multi-disciplinary units and programs.

 What You Will Learn